 In a funny turn of events, sex affects your quality of sleep too.
-Sex and climaxing releases oxytocin and prolactin, a hormones increase your sense trust and and sleepiness.
+Sex and climaxing releases oxytocin and prolactin, hormones that increase your sense of trust and sleepiness.
 Have you ever noticed that some of your best sleep happens right after sex?
 You can partially thank oxytocin and prolactin for that.
 You can also thank the physical exercise that decreases cortisol, one of your body's primary stress hormones.

 Science Shows that Sex and Sleep are the Ultimate Bed Buddies